Capstone-Template-orginisation/website-template/src/content/docs/processes/cyber-security-guidelines/remote-working-guide.md

   label: Remote Working Guide
 ---

-Members of Thoth Tech will spend the majority of their time with the company in a remote working environment.
+Members of Company will spend the majority of their time with the company in a remote working environment.
 In today’s online environment, there are numerous cyber risks that are associated with working remotely.
 This guide will detail these risks, as well as some mitigating factors which are vital for creating a cyber-secure remote working environment.
 As such, this guide will assist Thoth